amithiprakash/api-performance-analyzer/README.md

- # API Performance Profiler using Locust
+ # API Performance Analyzer & Load Testing Toolkit

 This project demonstrates how to perform load testing on REST APIs using the Locust framework.